 No one ever talks about how to dispose of a mattress, even though depending on where you live, the process can be a bit challenging.
-18.2 million mattresses get thrown out every year in the United States alone, and a large percentage of these end up in landfills.
+18.2 million mattresses get thrown out every year in the United States alone, and a large percentage of these end up in landfills, a significant strain on the environment.
 Even the best mattresses have a limited lifespan, so if you’re thinking of retiring your old bed for an upgrade, it’s important to be responsible and get familiar with all your options.

 Though some bedding companies will have a mattress donation program themselves, others might require you to arrange for mattress disposal on your own.
-Whether you want to give your old bed a new lease on life by donating it, or you just need to know how mattress disposal works, here’s a comprehensive look at the process.
+If you want to give your old bed a new lease on life and don’t know how to donate a mattress, here’s a mattress disposal guide that’ll help:

 If you’re beginning to think about mattress disposal, but you’re not sure whether it’s time to throw away your mattress just yet, there are a couple of easy ways to figure out whether mattress donation might be a better option.